BertilleFollain/RegFeaL/README.md

 # RegFeaL, Companion code to
-##*Follain, B., Simsekli, U., and Bach, F. (2023), Nonparametric Linear Feature Learning in Regression Through Regularisation*
+## *Follain, B., Simsekli, U., and Bach, F. (2023), Nonparametric Linear Feature Learning in Regression Through Regularisation*

-Code: change citation of paper name in code, add the code to git (description, make it public)

 ## What is this project for?
 This is the companion code to Follain, B., Simsekli, U., and Bach, F. (2023), Nonparametric Linear Feature Learning in Regression Through Regularisation.